parshvas25/TicTacToe/README.md

-# TicTacToe - Play tictactoe using one file and any compiler
+# TicTacToe - 2 player tictactoe played in any compiler